 No food or drink (other than bottled water) is permitted in the library.

-Cell phone use is not allowed: within the building.
+Cell phone use is prohibited within the building.
 Cell phones should be switched off or set to silent mode.

 Library users may be asked to present their bag for inspection, as well as any books or folders they are carrying.